ongsalt/sway/README.md

 - deep reactivity

 ## What's not yet
+- think about each binding: should we make each item a signal or not.
-- complex expression here `#each {expression} as something, index`
+- parse more complex expression here `#each {expression} as something, index`
     - `#each cats.filter(it => it.id.length < lenght) as cat, i`
     - currently, this is parse failure
-- wrap event handlers inside an effect
+- Async stuff
+    - await block
-- async computed 💀💀💀 and some kind of suspense boundary
+    - some kind of react-like suspense boundary
+    - async derived 💀💀💀
 - ~~do transpiling magic that allow you to use signal without `.value` like runes~~
 - Component
 - typescript support